Learn about insurance options when regular companies say no.

 ARAIP-PAIP-CAIP-AIP high risk or Assigned Risk Auto Insurance markets consists of licensed drivers commonly referred to as needing bad driving record auto insurance who are unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
 The mandated plans often charge rates in most states that does not consider credit, education, length of residency and other factors used by voluntary carriers.
 By design the high risk state mandated plans operate as a last resort for licensed drivers that cannot obtain car insurance coverage elsewhere in the preferred or voluntary auto insurance marketplace.
 Most all state plans require that you exhaust all efforts to find coverage first.
 Find out how much high risk car insurance is.

-Locate, compare, get quotes and buy an assigned risk auto policy starting now.
+Locate, compare, get quotes and buy an assigned or high risk auto policy starting now.
 Find out what your high risk car insurance will cost.

 Assigned risk auto insurance, also known as shared or pooled risk insurance, is a type of insurance arrangement designed to provide coverage for drivers who are considered to be high-risk.
 High-risk drivers can include those with a history of tickets, accidents, DUI/DWI convictions, or other issues that make them difficult and expensive to insure.
 In most cases, these drivers have difficulty finding coverage through traditional insurers due to their higher risk profiles.